Payroll Assurance Scheme (PAS)

 - Diagnosis of skills levels and learning and development needs

-- Appraisals and setting objectives which link into the organisation’s overall mission and vision
+- Review of appraisals and objectives that link into the organisation’s overall mission and vision

-- Measures to establish whether learning and development undertaken has been effectively to encourage life-long learning
+- The scheme measures whether learning and development undertaken has been effectively to encourage life-long learning

-What does it mean if an employer or supplier has PAS?
+What does it mean if an employer or supplier has the accreditation?

 - The payroll and associated processes have been CIPP measured and found to be fit for purpose at the time of assessment

-- They have suitable processes in place for preparing and delivering legislative changes
+- The organisation has suitable processes in place for preparing and delivering legislative changes

 - Necessary areas for development and improvement are highlighted and have been actioned